David-OConnor/plascad/README.md

 [Download, unzip, and run](https://github.com/David-OConnor/plascad/releases).

+Notes:
-Note: On some Linux distros (eg Ubuntu), run `setup_linux_desktop.sh`, included in the zip, to create a Desktop GUI entry.
+- On some Linux distros (eg Ubuntu), run `setup_linux_desktop.sh`, included in the zip, to create a Desktop GUI entry.
+- On Windows, the first time you run the program, you may get the message *"Microsoft Defender prented an unrecognized app from starting"*.
+To bypass this, click *More info*, then *Run Anyway*.

 ### Mac
 Compile from source by [downloading and installing Rust](https://www.rust-lang.org/tools/install), then running `cargo install plascad` from a CLI.